Single Bus Structure in Computer Organization: Key Components and its Functions

 Comparison with Multi-Bus Structure

-While comparing different system architectures, it is essential to relate a single bus architecture with a multi-bus one as both have specific advantages and trade-offs in terms of their features, complexity, and application fields.
+When comparing system architectures, it is essential to relate single bus architecture with multi-bus architecture, as both have specific advantages and trade-offs.

 Performance and Bandwidth